globocom/loopback-jsonschema/README.md

 ```

 ### Indexes
-It's possible to create indexes by adding a key called `indexes`:
+It's possible to create indexes by adding a key called `indexes`.

+The structure is the same used on [MongoDB indexes](http://docs.mongodb.org/manual/core/index-creation/), where `keys` contains the fields involved in the index and `options` might be used to define index options like `unique`.

 ```
 {